adritasharma/Kubernetes_GettingStarted/README.md

 - **maxSurge**: 1 - During an update we can surge 1 pod more than the desired state i.e upto 11 Pods
 - **minReadySeconds**: 5 - The new pod should be up and running for min 5 seconds before an old one is terminated

-So Kubernetes will deploy 1 new pod on the new version (the 11th Pod), one that up and running for minimum 5 seconds, it will terminate the an old Pod.
+So Kubernetes will deploy 1 new pod on the new version (the 11th Pod), wait until it is up and running for minimum 5 seconds then terminate an old Pod.
 It will repeat the process until it cycles through all 10 Pods

+### Rollbacks